DD2480-Group17/assignment1/README.md

 #### Run and build the program
 The program can be executed in two ways, by entering custom parameters or three predefined test cases.
-* (Custom parameters) Edit the parameter values in XXXX.java and run the program with ` mvn -q exec:java -Dexec.mainClass="Decide" -Dexec.args="1"` and use TODO as argument.
+* (Custom parameters) Run and build the program with:` mvn -q exec:java -Dexec.mainClass="Decide" -Dexec.args="1"` The argument for the program should be the filepath of a file containing the wanted parameter.

 * (Predefined test cases) Run and build the program with:
 ` mvn -q exec:java -Dexec.mainClass="Decide" -Dexec.args="1"` The following arguments
 can be used, 1, 2 or 3 to decide which test should be executed.
 1 = test1, 2 = test2 and 3 = test3